tamlut-modnys/curriculum/ha-23-3/ha0/ha0.md

 is not a theorem of the system, even though it's true that `1+1+1=3`.
 It's impossible to produce a string with two `P`s.
 So we must not take an interpretation farther than the underlying computation allows us.

-Let me show you one more formal system.
+Let's look at one more formal system.
 Its theorems look like binary trees of numbers and the words `add` `sub` `mul` and `div`.
 In particular, here are how the axioms are defined:

 ![](Images/60.png)